 - 1/4 teaspoon ground allspice

-- 2 tablespoons lingonberry jam (original recipe called for currant jelly)
+- 2 tablespoons lingonberry jam or current jam

 - Add in cabbage and stir frequently for about 8 minutes.

-- Uncover and add apple juice and lingonberry jam.
+Uncover and add apple juice and lingonberry jam.
 Bring back to a slow simmer and cook 5 minutes more.
-Taste to adjust seasonings.
+Taste and adjust seasonings.

 Recipe adapted from Food.com